What Is International Arbitration

 Imagine a dispute between companies in two different countries.
 Which court has jurisdiction?
 Which country's laws should be followed?
 In these cases, having a neutral process that everyone accepts makes settling these between-country disputes much easier.

 There are multiple arbitration associations that operate under the New York convention or other conventions.
-To begin arbitration, a request for arbitration must be filed with one of these associations.
+To begin an arbitration, a request for arbitration must be filed with one of these associations.
 One of the largest of these associations is the International Chamber of Commerce (ICC); we'll use their process to describe what to do.

 Request for Arbitration and Answer.
 Let's say you want to request an arbitration over an issue with a customer in another country.
 You would go to the ICC and file a request and pay $5,000 for administrative costs and filing fees.